marquies/rpi-java-sensor-lib/README.md

 This is a library for Java Sensors.
 You can use it as Maven dependency.

+This blog post describe who it started and how I used it in my [IoT AirQuality Lab](http://www.patricksteinert.de/wordpress/2017/01/13/iot-sensor-airquality-lab) project.

 To test it, you can use the examples.

 Sensor Libraries: